RINK Hockey Academy Program

 A hockey academy does not follow a typical hockey schedule of two practices and one or two games per week.
 Players practice four to five times weekly depending on their game schedule, with those games taking place in a weekend or showcase tournament format.
 A RHA student-athlete will be on the ice more, with more skill development, than any other player in Manitoba.

-We currently have 3 teams for the 2017-18 season; Bantam Prep, Elite 15, and Midget Prep, all of which compete in the CSSHL.
+We currently have 4 teams for the upcoming 2019-20 season; Bantam Prep, Elite 15, Midget Prep and Female Varsity, all of which compete in the CSSHL.

 The RINK Hockey Academy is a program which will run yearly through the entire School Calendar year.